-South Africa is a popular destination as there are malaria-free options if you don’t want to give your kids medication, and plenty of choice as far as safari accommodations are concerned – most lodges and camps are child-friendly as they cater to a large domestic market.
+South Africa is a popular destination as there are malaria-free game reserves if you don’t want to your kids to take malaria medication, and plenty of choice as far as safari accommodations are concerned – most lodges and camps are child-friendly as they cater to a large domestic market.
 Some of the smaller, private wildlife parks and concessions are perfect for those traveling with younger children (even young teens) and you will see a lot of varied wildlife in a relatively short amount of time.
 Check our our Cape and Kruger itinerary.

 Kenya is an excellent family-safari destination with a good network of flights linking all the major national parks and thus limiting long road transfers.
 You can also easily add some extra beach time as there are flights operating from the Masai Mara straight to the coast.
 A visit to the David Sheldrick Elephant Orphanage and Giraffe Center in Nairobi makes for a wonderful start or end to the trip.

-If you stick to Tanzania‘s “Northern Circuit”, which includes the Serengeti and Ngorongoro Crater, it’s not too expensive to have your own private 4×4 and guide for the duration of your safari.
+If you focus on Tanzania‘s northern circuit, which includes the Serengeti and Ngorongoro Crater, it’s not too expensive to have your own private 4×4 and guide for the duration of your safari.
 Many game drives are “all-day” affairs, though, so we would recommend your children be at least 12 years old.
 Check out our Tanganyika Wilderness itinerary which includes private vehicle and guide throughout.
 Adding beach time in Zanzibar is a good idea too.
-(See more about adding Beaches to your safari …)
+(Read more about adding beach time to your safari …)

 Namibia makes for a wonderful family safari destination as it not only has excellent wildlife viewing, but fun sand dunes and a magnificent coast-line with shipwrecks and seal colonies.
 The roads are good too, but the distance between places of interest is significant so unless you have children who don’t mind long drives it’s best to opt for a flying safari.
 If you have an elastic budget, try our Ultimate Namibia Safari.